Dowles

 Dowles is a hamlet in the civil parish of Upper Arley, in the Wyre Forest district, in the county of Worcestershire, England.
 It is about 3 miles from the town of Kidderminster.
-The parish is divided into two parts by the Severn.
+The parish was divided into two parts by the Severn.

 History

-Dowles gets its name from Dowles Brook, which runs through the parish.
+Dowles gets its name from Dowles Brook, which ran through the parish.
 It was transferred from Shropshire to Worcestershire on 30 September 1895.
 In 1931, the civil parish had a population of 113.
 On 1 April 1933, the parish was abolished and merged with Upper Arley, Kidderminster Foreign and Bewdley.